How should your dog greet new people?

 Some personal examples:

 • We usually don't let people pet our blue heeler, Scout, because she's shy and can easily get overwhelmed if folks call her right over.
-If we're meeting up with trusted coworkers or friends, though?
+If we're meeting up with trusted friends, though?
 They're welcome to invite her to them!

 • Scout isn't allowed to jump up on anyone except me and Sean.
 We took time to teach her this in our early days together, initially having her wait for our invitation first (and redirecting her if she tried to put paws on anyone else).

-• By default, we expect our dog to ignore new people.
-We spend a lot of time ou in public and it would be a huge hassle if she was constantly distracted!
-If she's allowed to approach, we give her a clear "okay" signal so she isn't confused about why we sometimes go in for sniffs and other times don't.
+• If she's allowed to approach, we give her a clear "okay" signal so she isn't confused about why we sometimes go in for sniffs and other times don't.

 • My mom's therapy dog, Margo, loves new people.
-(That's why she's so good at her job!)
+(That's why she's so good at her job.)
 My mom asks her to sit before people pet her, and she holds the position while they touch her.
-We'd never do this with Scout — but it's the perfect solution for a more social, confident pup!
+We'd never do this with Scout—but it's the perfect solution for a more social, confident pup!

 Join Juniper for free!